JalexSocial/rizzy.docs/content/docs/components/layout.md

 ### Usage

-This component is designed to wrap the application's layout within an `HtmxLayout` component.
-It facilitates the dynamic rendering of layouts and content, making it essential for applications that require flexibility in their layout rendering.
+The `HtmxApp<TLayout>` component acts as the root component specified in Rizzy configuration.
+It wraps the application's actual layout component (e.g., AppLayout) inside an `HtmxLayout<TLayout>` component.

 ### Configuration